omarnasr1/Data_Modeling_and_Data_Vis_with_alayta_bank/README.md

-## 📈 Visualizations
+##  Visualizations
-Write some queries and visualize it using matplotlib library here is some examples:
+Write some queries and visualize it using matplotlib library, here is some examples:

 <img src="Photos/output1" width="60%">
 <img src="Photos/output2" width="60%">